About Us

 Why We Exist

-Across the United States, women’s rights are shifting—state by state, law by law.
-From healthcare and pay equity to safety and representation, the landscape is changing faster than most people can track.
+Across the United States, women’s rights are shifting — state by state, law by law.
+From reproductive healthcare and workplace protections to voting access and safety laws, the landscape is evolving in ways that can be difficult to follow.

 What We Do

-WRDI is a fact-based information hub that tracks women’s rights policies across states and issues.
-We focus on clarity, consistency, and context—so people can understand what has changed, what it means, and how it affects real life.
+WRDI is a fact-based information hub that tracks women’s rights policies across states and issue areas.
+We focus on clarity, consistency, and context — so you can understand what changed, why it matters, and how it affects real life.

 We:

-• Analyze and translate complex legislation into plain and practical language.
+• Analyze legislation and policy developments, translating them into plain, practical language.

-• Organize every update into a consistent structure: What happened, why it matters, the background of the legislation, and resources
+• Organize every update into a consistent structure: what happened, why it matters, background, and resources.

-• Visualize data through dashboards and maps that make patterns in laws and protections easier to see—and easier to talk about.
+• Visualize patterns through interactive dashboards and maps that make state comparisons easier to see — and easier to talk about.

 WRDI tracks women’s rights in all the forms they are lived.
 That includes transgender girls and women, whose rights are shaped by many of the same laws and protections.